 Sensor calibration is necessary for optimal glucose sensor performance.
-Only BG entries in the range of 40-400 mg/dL (2.2-22 mmol/L) are accepted for sensor calibration.
+For sensor calibration, your pump accepts BG entries in the range of 40-400 mg/dL only.

 Use any of the following methods for your sensor calibrations, including the first calibration after the initialization.
 You can enter BG values manually or through your linked meter.